Glasco, Kansas

 In 1950, Glasco’s Grade School was built, which still serves grades K-8.

 In 1951, the Solomon River swelled over its banks and brought about 18″ of water to Main Street, resulting in superficial damage to storefronts.
-However, the flood did destroy the 1899 bridge southeast of town, and by 1953, it was replaced.
+However, the flood destroyed the 1899 bridge southeast of town, and by 1953, it had been replaced.

 In 1960, Glasco’s population peaked at 812.